Chapter 6: An Important Rubber Stamp

 In the form of a children's song.

 Seriously, this isn't even the first time this has happened.
-One of the motifs in this book is advisors pointing to children and saying to their boss "hey, they've already made rhymes about you doing this thing you want to do, that's a sign that you need to do this thing."
+One of the motifs in this book is advisors pointing to children and saying to their boss "hey, they've already made rhymes about you doing this thing you want to do, that's a sign that you need to do it."
 The implication being that kids just inherently know what the future holds.
 Creepy little shits.

 And all the citizens of Luoyang?
 Yeah, they're coming with.
 To Chang'an, which, oh by the way, was raided and torched by bandits a hundred or so years ago and is basically a ruin.
 And we're all moving tomorrow morning, so get packing.

-Anyway, it's actually horrific.
+Of course, the whole affair is actually horrific.
 The soldiers basically have their way with the civilians and their possessions, and anybody who can't keep up with the pack is killed.

 Okay enough with the visual gags.

-But Yuan Shao isn't over it, so he sends a letter to Liu Biao, the governor of a province Sun Jian will have to pass through to get home.
+Yuan Shao isn't over it though, so he sends a letter to Liu Biao, the governor of a province Sun Jian will have to pass through to get home.
 Liu Biao confronts Sun Jian and demands the imperial seal be returned to the Han.
-But Sun Jian denies having it, once again declaring, "may I be struck down by sword or bow if I'm lying!"
+But Sun Jian denies having it, once again reiterating his "May I be struck down!" challenge to the heavens.

-Liu Biao isn't buying it, but he lets Jian walk away.
+Liu Biao isn't buying it, but he lets Sun Jian walk away.

 Into his ambush.